ngmigrate/ngmigrate.github.io/_posts/2016-07-06-component-property-binding-with-input.md

   .component('app', app);
 {% endhighlight %}

-The number `2` is hardcoded here, however in a real world application would be data-driven.
 We call this "attribute binding" because Angular 1.x grabs existing HTML and extends it, therefore we use a custom attribute.

 ### Directive attribute bindings